JustinDFuller/justindfuller.com/word/quality.md

 > Immanuel Kant
 > *Critique of the Power of Judgment* (paraphrase)

-If I like something and judge it to be Quality, can The New York Times' movie critic claim I am wrong?
-They may attempt to use objective reasoning, but that reasoning is based on the faulty assumption that they know which traits are important.
+Immanuel Kant goes to the Super Mario movie, finding himself deeply moved by the film.
+Afterwards, he reads a scathing review from The New York Times movie critic.
+The critic claims Super Mario was witless and pandering.
+Does Kant care?
+Kant does not care.
+He stuffs his fingers into his ears, chanting, "I can't hear you!"
+He argues the critic relies on *a priori* justifications for his critique.
+Meaning, the critic decided with reason alone—without emperical evidence—the movie should be witty and should not pander to superfan or childish desires.
+So, Kant shoots back his retort—complete with *a priori* justification—the movie should pander and need not be witty at all.
+His justifications are not important here.
+The point is that he is not moved by the critic's argument.

+What's this all about?
+Kant is saying arguments and reasons are not relevant when assessing traits such as goodness, beauty, or Quality.
+It is for each person to decide if the object fits the mold.
+He is not saying, "man is the measure of all things" but "each man is the measure of all things"—at least when it comes to esthetics.

-Now, this is a total bummber.
-Not for the subjecivist, content to lean against the fence to watch Quality graze, but absolutely for the person who desires to grab Quality by the horns and ride it into town.
+Now, this is a total bummer.
+Not for the subjecivist—content to lean against the fence to watch Quality graze—but absolutely for the person who desires to grab Quality by the horns and ride it into town.
 This is not to say that ones opinion is *merely* an opinion, without worth or weight of its own.
 It's simply to say that it's not *useful* for anyone who wants to consistently replicate Quality.
+That is my goal, so I must continue on.

 So, we must continue if we are to find anything useful.
 But continue where?
 For now, my only idea is to investigate the word *quality*: what does it mean? where does it come from?